zeroMartin/Caesar-Cipher/README.md

 To run the code you must have the following python modules installed:
 - os

-To execute the code tun the command:
+To execute the code run the command:
 ```
  python3 bruteForce.py
 ```